 Italy par excellence

-Grappa, the grappa or in Italian grappa derives from the word "grappolo", which means grape.
-This grappa is made from alcoholic and fermented grape marc, which is a by-product of wine production.
-Grappa must have an alcohol content of at least 37.5% and a maximum of 70%.
+The grappa or in Italian "grappe" is derived from the word "grappolo", which translated means grape.
+It is made from alcoholic and fermented grape marc, which is a by-product of the winemaking process.
+Grappa must have an alcohol content of 37.5% to 70% by volume.

 The history of grappa

-The first crusades not only brought with them much suffering, but also the distillation technique with which grappa was later distilled.
-The need makes inventive and so since the Middle Ages grappa has been produced from residual products of wine making (grape marc, grape marc).
-Northern Italy is named as the region of origin and production is still only reserved for certain countries, such as Italy and Italian Switzerland.
-Around the 15th century, a grappa market had already established itself far beyond the Italian borders.
-The strict rules of origin allowed, among others, farmers to distil grappa for their own use.
-One or the other farmer probably exaggerated, which damaged the reputation of grappa - at that time also called peasant schnapps - noticeably.
+The first crusades not only brought much suffering, but also the distillation technique with which grappa was later distilled.
+Necessity is the mother of invention, and so since the Middle Ages grappa has been produced from the residual products of winemaking (marc, grape marc).
+Northern Italy is mentioned as the region of origin and the production is still reserved to certain countries, such as Italy and the Italian-speaking part of Switzerland.
+Around the 15th century a grappa market had already established itself and this far beyond the Italian borders.
+The strict regulations of origin allowed, among other things, farmers to distil wine marc brandy for their own use.
+The one or the other farmer probably exaggerated here, which noticeably damaged the reputation of grappa - which at that time was also pejoratively called farmer's brandy.

-Traditional production methods were further developed and grappa quality profited from them.
-A more careful selection of the pomace resulted in grappa becoming clearer and higher quality in taste - something that grappa connoisseurs today particularly appreciate.
+As a result, the traditional production methods were further developed and the quality of grappa increased.
+A more careful selection of the grape marc resulted in a grappa with a clearer and higher quality taste, which is appreciated by connoisseurs today.